What is a Fraud Detection Graph Database?

 Shift from Detection to Prevention

 Legacy tools often detect fraud after the damage is done.
-TigerGraph enables real-time scoring and inline decisioning—stopping transactions before funds are lost or accounts are compromised.
+It is crucial to enable real-time scoring and inline decisioning—stopping transactions before funds are lost or accounts are compromised.

 That upstream prevention reduces chargebacks, builds customer trust, and strengthens regulatory posture.